 Minecraft Nether update new enemies

 Piglin mobs are hostile by default and love collecting gold.
 In fact, they love gold so much that they won't attack you if you're wearing gold armour.
 Turn up in your best golden ensemble and Piglins will even barter with you.
-Good luck negotiating with them, though.
+Give them a gold ingot to receive Crying Obsidian.

 Minecraft Nether update Netherite